acrois/jfrog-cli-dev/README.md

-# PS Tech Demo: Build JFrog CLI from source
+# Tech Demo: Build Custom JFrog CLI (bonus: contributing back)

 Welcome to Aaron's opinionated way to build and run the JFrog CLI from source.